Defective & Failing Hernia Mesh Products

-There are many different types of hernia mesh that is used to help repair hernia injuries in men and women.
-However, there are a select few brands and models of hernia mesh that have been more popular and more commonly associated with high rates of personal injury and other medical complications.
+There are many different types of hernia mesh products that can be used to help repair hernia injuries in men and women.
+However, there are a select few brands and models of hernia mesh that have been more popular among patients and are also more commonly associated with high rates of serious personal injury and other medical complications.

-Some of the more common hernia surgical mesh products include:
+Some of the more common defective hernia surgical mesh products include:

 A hernia occurs when an organ or other form of fatty soft tissue squeezes through a weak spot or opening in surrounding muscle or connective tissue.
 The most common type of hernia is an inguinal hernia, which affects the inner groin and involves the intestine or bladder protruding through the abdominal wall.
 About 96 percent of all hernias are inguinal and largely affect men because of a natural weakness in the tissue in that area.